-Electives (45 credits) With the reduced core curriculum and number of electives available in the Bachelor of Interdisciplinary Studies degree program, there is the opportunity for BIS students to complete significant coursework outside their major which would complement and enhance their academic studies.
-Examples of these academic discipline areas may include, but are not limited to, Information Systems, Bachelor of Interdisciplinary Studies/Leadership Studies Major (30 credits)
+Electives (45 credits)With the enhanced core curriculum and number of electives available in the Bachelor of Interdisciplinary Studies degree program, there is the opportunity for BIS students to complete significant coursework outside their major which would complement and enhance their academic studies.
+Examples of these academic discipline areas may include, but are not limited to, Information Systems, Business, and Communication.

-BACHELOR OF INTERDISCIPLINARY STUDIES/MEDIA & TECHNOLOGY MAJOR (36 CREDITS)
+BACHELOR OF INTERDISCIPLINARY STUDIES/MEDIA& TECHNOLOGY MAJOR (36 CREDITS)

 CSC 1020 Computing and the Web 3

+-

 CSC 1040 Computing with Images 3

 CSC 2020 Web Development & Technologies I 3

 CSC 2025 Web Development & Technologies II 3

 CSC 3070 Emerging Technologies 3

 Databases MIS 2030 Database Management or 3

-CSC 1035 Databases for Many Majors
+CSC 1035 Databases for Many

+Majors

 CSC 4710 Info.
 Systems Project Management 3

 MIS 3030 Enabling Technology in E-Business 3

 MKT 2290 Interactive Marketing 3

-COM 2340 Theories of Visual Communication & Culture 3
+COM 2340 Theories of Visual Communication & 3

+Culture

 COM 3352 Media & Technology 3

 COM 2300 Theories of Mass Communication 3

-Electives (39 credits) With the reduced core curriculum and number of electives available in the Bachelor of Interdisciplinary Studies degree program, there is the opportunity for BIS students to complete significant coursework outside their major which would complement and enhance their academic studies.
+Electives (39 credits) With the enhanced core curriculum and number of electives available in the Bachelor of Interdisciplinary Studies degree program, there is the opportunity for BIS students to complete significant coursework outside their major which would complement and enhance their academic studies.
 Examples of these academic discipline areas may include, but are not limited to, Information Systems, Business, and Communication.